raspberrypilearning/safeguarding-module/en/step_9.md

 In this next section we will give you some tips, sample scenarios and sample reporting procedures for your club.
 We would recommend that you talk about these with your fellow volunteers.

-If you have any doubts then you can fill out our [online safefuarding form to get advice and support](https://form.raspberrypi.org/f/safeguarding-concern-form){:target='_blank'}
+If you have any doubts then you can fill out our [online safeguarding form to get advice and support](https://form.raspberrypi.org/f/safeguarding-concern-form){:target='_blank'}

 ### What to do if a child discloses abuse to you